DinoChiesa/Gemini-Function-Calling/README.md

       "role": "user",
       "parts": [
         {
-          "text": "What is the minimum word score for Rabblerouser in scrabble?"
+          "text": "In Scrabble, what is the minimum score for the word Rabblerouser?"
         }
       ]
     },